lvphj/epydemiology/README.md

 ```

 #### Description

   This function can be used to calculate odds ratios and 95% confidence intervals for case-control studies.
 The function is passed a Pandas dataframe containing the data together with the name of the 'case' variable and the name of the potential risk factor variable.
 The function returns a Pandas dataframe based on a 2 x 2 or n x 2 contingency table together with columns containing the odds, odds ratios and 95% confidence intervals (Woolf).
 Rows that contain a missing value in either the case variable or the risk factor variable are removed before calculations are made.

 #### Function parameters

   The function takes the following parameters:

 1. **phjTempDF**

-  * This is a Pandas dataframe that contains the data to be analysed.
+  This is a Pandas dataframe that contains the data to be analysed.
 One of the columns should be a variable that indicates whether the row is a case or a control.

 2. **phjCaseVarName**

-  * Name of the variable that indicates whether the row is a case or a control.
+  Name of the variable that indicates whether the row is a case or a control.

 3. **phjCaseValue**

-  * The value used in phjCaseVarName variable to indicate a case (e.g. True, yes, 1, etc.)
+  The value used in phjCaseVarName variable to indicate a case (e.g. True, yes, 1, etc.)

 4. **phjRiskFactorVarName**

-  * The name of the potential risk factor to be analysed.
+  The name of the potential risk factor to be analysed.
 This needs to be a categorical variable.

 5. **phjRiskFactorBaseValue**

-  * The level or stratum of the potential risk factor that will be used as the base level in the calculation of odds ratios.
+  The level or stratum of the potential risk factor that will be used as the base level in the calculation of odds ratios.

 #### Exceptions raised

-None
+  None.

 #### Returns

   Pandas dataframe containing a cross-tabulation of the case and risk factor varible.
 In addition, odds, odds ratios and 95% confidence interval (Woolf) of the odds ratio is presented.

 #### Other notes

-None
+  None.

 #### Example

   An example of the function in use is given below:

 ```python
 import pandas as pd